Barbie Dreams: Synopsis

 The video begins with a Muppet (audience applauding) welcoming the audience to the "Barbie's Dreams" Show then the video cuts to Minaj ascending as she pays homage to The Notorious B.I.G with the line "R.I.P. to B.I.G Classic shit" most of the scenes features Minaj dancing, grinding and making faces in a variety of different outfits and hair colors.
 The video features Hand puppet muppet-like versions of Hip-Hop performers mentioned on the track and why she would or would not have sex with them, The Muppet's are all male rappers (in order): 50 cent, Meek Mill, 6ix9ine, Dj Khaled, Lil Wayne, and Quavo.
-The music video has since received over 140 million views on YouTube.

 Commercial performance

 "Barbie Dreams" debuted at number 18 on the US Billboard Hot 100, dropped to number 38 in its second week, and left the top 40 in its third week.

 Live performances

 Minaj first performed the song on August 20, 2018, in a medley of "Majesty", "Barbie Dreams", "Ganja Burns", and "Fefe" live from the PATH World Trade Center station at the 2018 MTV Video Music Awards.
 On September 4, 2018, Minaj performed the song in the medley of "Barbie Dreams", "Ganja Burn", and "Fefe" during the premiere show of sixteenth season of The Ellen DeGeneres Show.
 Minaj also performed the song as part of her setlist on The Nicki Wrld Tour, during her shows in London and Birmingham.